Fitch Affirms Global Cloud Xchange at 'B+'; Outlook Stable

 Ratings (IDRs) at 'B+'.
 The Outlook is Stable.

-at 'BB+' and Recovery Rating of 'RR1'.
-GCX Limited is a wholly
+notes at 'BB+' and Recovery Rating of 'RR1'.
+GCX Limited is a

 subsidiaries.